San Andres is island paradise!

+I’d always seen the pics of Caribbean island paradises, but I’d never been.
 I can’t explain why I waited so long.
-I’d always seen the pics of Caribbean island paradises, with white sand and teal waters, but it’s different to actually be there.
-It was absolute paradise.
 My previous article has over 300 pictures of San Andres, and this is the low-down on tourism.

-San Andres was a British colony way back in the day, and since became a part of Colombia.
-They have no aspirations to separate, despite their being a completely distinct culture from Colombia’s.
+San Andres was a British colony that became a part of Colombia.
+They have no aspirations to separate, despite their being a distinct culture.
 The people of San Andres are black, English-speaking Protestants called Raizals.
-I became aware of this tiny population almost as soon as I moved to Bogota in 2009, from the basketball courts.
-The “isleños” are common on public courts and the university leagues.
-They speak English, and they seem to be of more an athleticism you see in African-Americans – more hops and explosiveness than what I’d expect from Afro-Colombians who’ve played soccer all their lives.
+I met a lot of these guys as soon as I moved to Bogota on the basketball courts.
+They speak English and are usually of an athleticism you see in African-Americans – more hops and explosiveness than what you see from Afro-Colombians who’ve played soccer all their lives.

-The guys I met on basketball courts could speak proper English if they wanted to, but they spoke an unintelligible patois English with each other.
+The guys I knew from basketball courts could speak proper English if they wanted to, but they spoke an unintelligible patois English with each other.
 And I suspected the San Andres patois to be mixed with Spanish.
-Over the years I met other San Andres isleños who spoke English with a Spanish accent.
+Over the years I met other isleños who spoke English with a Spanish accent.
 On the island it seemed the older and blacker the isleño, the better their English.
 The younger the isleño or the more racially mixed, the less likely it was they’d speak at all.
-It seemed to me that Spanish is taking over the native culture of San Andres.
+Spanish seemed to be taking over the native culture.

 Fallo de Haya

-The day before we were set to fly to San Andres, CNN en Español was going nuts with news from San Andres under the headline, “Fallo de Haya.”
-I had no idea what what ‘haya‘ meant if not the subjunctive form of haber, which wouldn’t make sense.
-A failure or fault of haya - what is that?
-I almost panicked, worried this was some horrible storm or political instability or something else that would ruin our trip.
+The day before we were set to go, CNN en Español went nuts with news from San Andres under the headline, “Fallo de Haya.”
+I didn’t know what ‘haya‘ meant if not the subjunctive form of haber, which wouldn’t make sense.
+I didn’t know what it meant and almost panicked, worried this was some horrible storm or political instability or something else that would ruin our trip.

-But I quickly learned “Haya” is also the Hague, and the Fallo was not a failure but a decision.
-The International Court of Justice had just ruled on a decade-old case that a group of islets were to remain property of Colombia, but redrew the maritime border which turned over significant area of sea to Nicaragua.
+I quickly learned “Haya” also means the Hague, and “Fallo” in this sense was not a failure but a decision.
+The International Court of Justice had just ruled on a decade-old case that a group of islets were to remain property of Colombia, but redrew the maritime border which turned gave significant sea territory to Nicaragua.

 My Facebook feed was rife with Colombians vetting their frustration, but I was relieved.
 With no weather problems or drug gang violence, my honeymoon could go ahead with no hitches.